casat/casat.github.io/content/casat_resources/getting_started.md

 weight: 1
 geekdocCollapseSection: false
 ---
-When first getting your equipment from CASAT there are a few things you should do.
+After being issued your computer equipment at CASAT you should check the following:

 {{< toc >}}

-## Logging into the computer
+## Logging into your Computer

 ### Campus computers